boulder-on/JPassport/README.md

 ```

 Without the @RefArg, when ref[] is returned it will not have been updated.

+@RefArg can be used to annotate your entire interface.
+In that case, all methods
+that use arrays will be handled as reference arguments.

 ## Structs and Records
 In order to handle C Structs you must make an equivalent Java Record.
 For example
 ```